 The markets for our products and services are highly competitive and rapidly evolving.
 We compete on the basis of features and functionality, user experience, integration capabilities, method of delivery (cloud versus traditional on-premise software applications), existing and planned product design, quality and reliability, product development capabilities, price, and customer service.
-Most of our larger customers have several approved suppliers of software and hardware similar to one or more of our products.
+Many of our larger customers have several approved suppliers of software and hardware similar to one or more of our products.

-Our competitive advantages include: our unified experience product and service offerings, open integration platform, cloud delivery model based on modern architecture, enterprise grade solutions, purpose-built hardware, advanced development capabilities, extensive domain knowledge and expertise, excellent product reliability, a direct sales team, and responsive customer service and support.

-While we believe we compete favorably, we expect competition in the restaurant and retail markets to continue, including aggressive pricing, increased introductions of new products and services, and technological advancements by competitors.
-We face competition from companies who have greater financial and technical resources, more relevant product and service offerings, and larger established customer bases.
-Furthermore, we expect that our industry will continue to attract new market entrants, including smaller emerging companies that could introduce new product and service offerings.
+While we believe our open integration platform, omnichannel cloud-based software and hardware solutions, with enterprise-grade products and purpose-built hardware, combined with our advanced development capabilities, extensive domain knowledge and expertise, excellent product reliability, direct sales team, and responsive customer service and support, are competitive advantages, the rapid and increased adoption of new technologies (including artificial intelligence), introduction of new product and service offerings, and aggressive pricing are among some of the factors and strategies that can affect our ability to successfully compete.
+Additionally, we face competition from companies who have greater financial and technical resources, more relevant product and service offerings, and larger established customer bases.
+Furthermore, we expect that our industry will continue to attract new market entrants, including smaller emerging companies.
 We may also expand into new markets and encounter additional competitors in such markets.